MichalReznak/quep/README.md

 * NO: Extend supported gates with custom defined and their inverse (Will not be base gate anymore, no point of doing that)

+* NO: From Lang Schema allow to define custom registers (Extension)

 #### Changes after image inserted:
 X Add arg to say whether circuits should be mirrored or computed on a simulator X implement cycle benchmarking (inverse gate is inserted directly behind the correct gate, otherwise it is the same as mirror)